MartinPaulEve/meTypeset/README.md

 meTypeset
 =========

-meTypeset is a tool to covert from Microsoft Word .docx format NLM/JATS-XML for scholarly/scientific article typesetting.
+meTypeset is a tool to covert from Microsoft Word .docx format to NLM/JATS-XML for scholarly/scientific article typesetting.

 meTypeset is a fork of the OxGarage stack and uses TEI as an intemediary format to facilitate interchange.
 Components are licensed under the Mozilla Public Licence version 1.1 and the Creative Commons Attribution-Sharealike 3.0 clauses, according to the various original sources of the fork.